bruhathisp/dsa_java/array/TwoSum.md

     }
 }
 ```
-Approach 2: Two-pass Hash Table
+## Approach 2: Two-pass Hash Table: Time complexity of O(n)
 The second solution uses a two-pass hash table (or unordered_map in C++).

-In the first pass, it builds a hash table that maps each element of the array to its index.
-Then, in the second pass, it iterates through the array and checks if the complement (target minus the current element) exists in the hash table.
+In the first pass, it **builds a hash table** `(element, index)` that maps each element of the array to its index.

+Then, in the second pass, it iterates through the array and **checks if the complement** (target minus the current element) exists in the hash table and **not equal to the current element**.

 If found, it returns the indices of the two numbers.
-This approach has a time complexity of O(n) since hash table lookups take constant time on average.

 ```java
 class Solution {